timtimer11/Building-Decision-Tree-Manually/README.md

 For example, in Regression task, the information gain can be measured using MSE (Mean Squared Error).
 We calculate MSE before the split and after.
 The split that results in the largest MSE reduction is considered to be the optimal choice.

-On the other hand, Weighted MSE can be better for splitting than MSE since it helps to achieve more balanced split of the node.
+On the other hand, [Weighted MSE](https://github.com/timtimer11/Weighted-MSE-for-Decision-Trees) can be better for splitting than MSE since it helps to achieve a more balanced split of the node.
 It reduces the overall error across both splits, rather than significantly reducing error at one split, while having high error at another.

 # Files
 This repo contains the following files:
-- **single_split.py:** calculates the best splitting threshold for a single feature
+- **single_split.py:** calculates the best splitting threshold for a single feature.
 - **best_split.py:** finds the index of a feature and the best threshold for split.
 - **final_tree:**
-  - class Node: each node/leaf of the tree is the instance of the class Node
+  - class **Node**: each node/leaf of the tree is the instance of the class Node.
-  - class DecisionTreeRegressor: contains methods to find the best split of the nodes using depth-wise method (splitting the nodes until one of the stopping criteria is met.
+  - class **DecisionTreeRegressor**: contains methods to find the best split of the nodes using depth-wise method (splitting the nodes until one of the stopping criteria is met.
 In our case it's max_depth and min_samples_split).